Who’s shaping the future of rural Australia?

 “We will be showcasing inspiring women who are playing a critical role in enhancing and developing our agricultural industries and communities,” said Mr Harvey.

-Some of these women include Margie Bale, one of Australia’s only camel veterinarians.
-Margie’s most recent achievement is a research project supported by our AgriFutures Australia’s Emerging Industries Program which saw the development of a new test that can confirm pregnancy in wild camels.
+One of these women is Margie Bale, one of Australia’s only camel veterinarians.
+Margie’s most recent achievement is a research project supported by AgriFutures Australia’s Emerging Industries Program which saw the development of a new test that can confirm pregnancy in wild camels.

 “Now there is a simple blood test for camel pregnancy that can be performed safely, efficiently, and reliably at the point of capture.
 Buyers from camel dairies have confidence now when they’re expanding their herds with wild camels, and we’re all not relying on the common theory that a pregnant camel holds her tail straight all the time,” said Ms Bale.